dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/spline_length.rst

    Spline Length node.

-The *Spline Length* node outputs the total length of each spline.
+The *Spline Length* node outputs the total length of each spline, as a distance, or a number of points.
 This is different than the :doc:`Curve Length </modeling/geometry_nodes/curve/curve_length>` node, which adds up the total length for all of the curve's splines.

 The output values correspond to the spline domain, but the node can be used to output a value for every curve control point as well.